mithunkumarc/revision/java/inheritance.md

 #### situation : parent and child class in same package

-      By default all public, protected and default methods will be inherited to subclass Child class can hide instance field or override method.
+      By default all public, protected and default methods will be inherited to subclass Child class can hide(give new value other than parent) instance field or override(change implemenatation) inheriting method.

 #### situation : parent and child class in different package